stacks-network/stacks/README.md

 Bitcoin's Stacks layer makes BTC productive in two ways:
 - Stacks consensus enables a trust-minimized Bitcoin peg mechanism, called sBTC.
 A dynamic group of economically incentivized actors operate the peg.
 See the [sBTC page](https://stacks.co/sbtc) for more details.
-- Further, through atomic swaps BTC can be trustlessly swaped and deployed into DeFi applications, NFT marketplaces etc. For example, see [Magic BTC atomic swaps](https://magic.fun) and [Catamaran BTC atomic swaps](https://www.hiro.so/blog/bitcoin-defi-is-here-a-deep-dive-into-trust-less-swaps), and [Lightning swaps](https://lnswap.org).
+- Further, through atomic swaps BTC can be trustlessly swapped and deployed into DeFi applications, NFT marketplaces etc. For example, see [Magic BTC atomic swaps](https://magic.fun) and [Catamaran BTC atomic swaps](https://www.hiro.so/blog/bitcoin-defi-is-here-a-deep-dive-into-trust-less-swaps), and [Lightning swaps](https://lnswap.org).

 You can see some applications built using Stacks [here](https://www.stacks.co/explore/discover-apps).